SheetJS/docs.sheetjs.com/docz/docs/03-demos/05-gsheet.md

 ### Generating an XLSB file

-`XLSX.writeFile` will write a file in the filesystem:
+`XLSX.writeFile` will write a file in the file system:

 ```js
 /* write to SheetJS.xlsb */